Check listening ports with netstat

 $ sudo netstat -plnt | grep ':80' tcp 0 0 :::80 :::* LISTEN 8448/httpd

 - Nothing is listening on the port.
-Check the service configuration files then try restarting the service.
+Check the service configuration files, and then restart the service.

 - The correct service is listening on the correct port.
-In this case we need to test the service more thoroughly - skip to the article on testing the listening service for response using netcat.
+In this case you need to test the service more thoroughly.
+Skip to the article on testing the listening service for response using netcat.

 - Something other than the expected service appears to be listening on the port.

-If you make changes at this point make sure to test your setup – you may have resolved your issue.
+If you make changes at this point, be sure to test your setup to verify that you have resolved your issue.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License